 I’m happy to say that after three years of work, I finished the manuscript for my next book, Reading the Bible with Rabbi Jesus.
 Yay!

-It will be released by Baker Publishing in early 2018, so we still have a bit of a wait.
-Between now and then I’ll share some sneak previews and interesting material that didn’t get into the book.
+It will be released by Baker Publishing in January 2018, so we still have a bit.
+Between now and then I’ll share some sneak previews and interesting material that I found along the way.

 The book’s aim is to equip the average Christian to read the Bible more like a first-century disciple.
 As I worked on it I asked questions like,

 • What cultural differences get in the way for us in the modern, Western world?